shashankumar2812/pluralsight-recommender/README.md

 1. Python 3.7
 2. awscli installed and configured for access.
 Please use [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to configure it
-3. DynamoDB local.
-Please use [this link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to configure local DynamoDB
+3. Run DynamoDB local.
+Please use [this link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) to configure and run local DynamoDB

 # 3. Running Locally
 1. Clone the repo locally